 The University of Northampton is committed to providing a vibrant, ethical and sustainable work, study and living environment that values equality, diversity and inclusion.

 This commitment, along with our legal and moral obligations, provides an inclusive environment for staff, students and the public who may be affected by our activities.

 We aim to achieve this by:

-- treating everyone fairly and equitably regardless of race, colour, ethnic or national origin, gender and gender identity, sexual orientation, age, religious or political beliefs, disability, marital status, pregnancy or maternity, family responsibility and socio-economic standing, membership of professional associations or trade unions.
+- treating everyone fairly and equitably regardless of sex, race, colour, ethnic or national origin, gender and gender identity, sexual orientation, age, religious or political beliefs, disability, marital status, pregnancy or maternity, family responsibility and socio-economic standing, membership of professional associations or trade unions.

 - ensuring that no requirements or conditions are imposed that could disadvantage individuals on any of the above and to create an environment that enables everyone to fulfil their potential without unnecessary barriers.

 - implementing equality and inclusion arrangements which are considered best practice and comply with relevant equality and diversity legislation

 - developing and implementing strategies and plans to tackle all facets of inequality and discrimination, to create genuine equality of opportunity and outcomes and to promote good relations between people and a commitment to paying equal pay for work of equal value